“They rejected me because I don’t have any experience but how am I supposed to get any experience if they won’t give me any?”

 Ryan Weston, Employability Business Development Team at Nottingham Trent University

+Hopefully this will have helped those wondering how to get into digital marketing with that experience you’ll need.
 Short term gigs or working for free in the form of internships has (understandably) a stigma attached to it.
 However, if you’re wondering how to get into digital marketing with no experience then it is a great way to pad out your CV with the experience that your prospective employers are looking for.

 If you manage to secure experience like the suggestions above, you need to recognise that it’s not how long you were there that matters, it’s what you actually did and contributed to.
 Get involved in projects that interest you and recognise every opportunity as a chance to broaden your understanding of digital marketing.